frieda566/Tech-Basics-1/README.md

 # Week 3
 This weeks assignment consisted of creating a more complicated **ASCII art design** integrating new concepts and tools we learned in the past two weeks.

+# Week 4
+This weeks assignment consisted of **refactoring my assignment from week 2**.